 Nathan has also brought his experience as a composer to the role of music editor, working in close collaboration with editorial departments on some of the UK’s largest films including ‘Paddington 2’, ‘Sherlock Gnomes’ and ‘Johnny English Strikes Again’.
 Also in the music department, Nathan worked as assistant composer to Daniel Pemberton on several films including Warner Brother’s ‘King Arthur: Legend of the Sword’.

 Composing for theatre Nathan started his career nominated for an Off West End Award for ‘How I Learned to Drive’ at the Southwark Playhouse and has since had particular experience in creating music for new writing with projects at Soho Theatre, Trafalgar Studios and the National Theatre Studio.
 Scores for stage have also included productions at the Liverpool Playhouse, Nuffield Theatre, Oxford Playhouse and Tokyo Metropolitan Arts Theatre.

 Nathan’s classical training and double first class degree in Music from Oxford University, combined with his talent for studio composition and sound design, make him a truly versatile collaborator.
-Nathan holds dual UK and US citizenship and currently works from his studio in Central London.
+Nathan holds dual UK and US citizenship and currently works from his studio in Marylebone, London.